Senas23/appliance_tpapi/tp_api/README.md

                   2.3.2 Querying te, av and te_eb until receiving te results.

-                     If in between receiving te_eb found results of the early malicious verdict, then reporting online the
+                     If in between receiving te_eb found results of the early malicious verdict, then reporting it online.

-                         early malicious verdict result.

                      If in between receiving av results, then writing the av results to av_response_info/ sub-directory.